EddyTheCo/DLockersServer/README.md

 The server allows you to open the locker if it has a booking at that time and you entered a correct pin.
 For the propose of this proof of concept  the  pin is a number of 5 digits but in real applications the pin should be a large string.

+:warning: This has only be tested on the Firefox browser